aliakseiyanchuk/terraform-provider-az-confidential/README.md

-# Confidential Azure KeyVault Secrets Terraform Provider
+# Confidential Azure KeyVault Objects Terraform Provider

 ## The problem this provider solves
 This provider solves the problem of securely packaging confidential material (such OAuth key secrets, API keys,